Steven Séance

-Steven Séance (born 20 February 1992) is a professional footballer who plays as a defender for Championnat National 2 club Mâcon.
+Steven Séance (born 20 February 1992) is a professional footballer who plays as a defender for Championnat National 1 club Saint-Priest.
 Born in France, he plays for the Haiti national team.

 Club career

 On 23 June 2022, Séance signed for Championnat National side Sedan.

 International career

 On 25 March 2021, Séance made his international debut for Haiti in a 2–0 victory over Belize in 2022 FIFA World Cup qualification.
 He scored the second goal of the match.